-The NRCG determined that all trainees are considered Priority Trainees in the NRGA for 2024.
+The NRCG determined that all trainees are considered Priority Trainees in the NRGA for 2025.
 These trainees are supported by their respective Agencies in the Northern Rockies' efforts for Successional Planning.

 When hosting an incident, local centers may fill trainee orders with any trainees from the hosting unit or any cooperating agency within the dispatch zone.
-They may also reach out to the neighboring centers for trainees as defined by the Northern Rockies Mobilization Guide as closest forces.
+They may also reach out to the neighboring centers for trainees as defined by the Northern Rockies Standards for Resource Mobilization as closest forces.

 There may be occasions for the hosting agency to order trainees to meet specific agency objectives (example: MT DNRC unit ordering MT DNRC resources from non-neighboring dispatch centers; IDS ordering IDS resources from the Great Basin; or the BIA/NPS/FWS ordering trainees from other regions or any hard dollar orders).
 These should be ordered as name requests with the "Host Agency Only" inclusion for Federal resource's and "State Only" for state resources.

-Resource orders received from Northern Rockies dispatch centers indicating trainee accepted or trainee required will be processed at NRCC using the following guidelines:
+Resource orders received from Northern Rockies dispatch centers indicating "trainee acceptable" or "trainee required" will be processed at NRCC using the following guidelines: